railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 .. figure::  images/view_log.png
    :align: center

-   *Partner Record history.*
+   *Partner Record history*

 Each record in a Open ERP database carries a note of its history.
 You can then find out who it was created by and when that occurred, and who last modified it and when that occurred.
-Click the :guilabel:`View Log` icon at the top right of any form in the web client (but only when it's read- only, not when it's editable) to display a dialog box showing this information, as shown in the figure below.
+Click the :guilabel:`View Log` icon at the top right of any form in the web client (but only when it's read- only, not when it's editable) to display a dialog box showing this information, as shown in the figure :ref:`fig-sflow`.
 It can help you identify who to contact if there are any problems with the data in the records.

 ..
 Copyright © Open Object Press.
 All rights reserved.